bitgoldcoin-project/bitgoldcoin/doc/README_windows.txt

 Bitgoldcoin 0.8.x BETA

-Copyright (c) 2009-2013 Bitcoin Developers
+Copyright (c) 2009-2014 Bitcoin Developers
-Copyright (c) 2011-2013 DarkCoin Developers
-Copyright (c) 2015 Bitgoldcoin Developers

-Distributed under the MIT/X11 software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.
+Copyright (c) 2011-2014 Bitgoldcoin Developers Distributed under the MIT/X11 software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in